nmamano/wallwars/docs/moveLogic.md

 - a cell G2 at distance 2 -> full move: {G2}

 # Premoves

-During the opponent's turn, you can prepare actions that you want to make in your next turn without spending any time.
-These are called premoves.

 There can be 0 to 2 premove actions.
 Once the opponent moves, the game behaves as if the client inputted the premove actions during their turn.
 That means they can become an actual move, a ghost action, or do nothing if not legal.